 How do I enter and edit grades in the Gradebook?

-Most likely you will use the SpeedGrader to enter grades.
+Most likely you will access SpeedGrader to enter grades.
 The grades will appear in the Gradebook when you are done.
-However, you can manually enter and edit scores in the Gradebook.
+However, you can manually enter and edit grades in the Gradebook.

 - When using differentiated assignments, the assignment appears as a column for all students, but grade cells are grayed out for students who are not part of the assignment or an assigned section.
 Grades cannot be assigned to students who are not part of the assignment or section; those assignments are not factored into overall grades.

-- Once a student receives a grade for an assignment, the grade will always apply to the student's current and final score.
-If you unassign a student or section to a differentiated assignment you have previously graded, the grade will only be removed from grading calculations if you excuse the assignment for the student.
+- If you unassign a student or section to a differentiated assignment you have previously graded, the grade and submission are removed from the assignment.
+You can restore the submission by reassigning the assignment to the student.

 - When Multiple Grading Periods are enabled in a course, you cannot edit grades for any assignment that has at least one student in a closed grading period.